 Once an employer has filed an appeal contesting a claimant's eligibility or a claimant has filed an appeal contesting ineligibility, a Scheduling Order and Notice of In-Person Hearing (Scheduling Order) will be sent in advance of the scheduled hearing by the Office of Administrative Hearings.
 This notice will indicate the date, time, and place of the hearing.
 Claimants and employers should be prompt, as failure to appear at the scheduled time may result in a decision without the absent party's direct testimony.
-Please refer to the Scheduling Order or contact the Office of Administrative Hearings.
+Please refer to the Scheduling Order or contact the Office of Administrative Hearings for any questions or concerns about the hearing.